-And then, if like me you have something of an obsession for Tiffany, you’ll absolutely love China Glaze’s limited edition nail lacquer that’s aptly titled For Audrey.
-Taking it’s cue from the iconic blue box, this is one nail polish that’s both whimsical and elegant in equal measures – just like Audrey Hepburn’s Holly Golightly.
+And then, if like me you have something of an obsession for Tiffany, you’ll also absolutely love China Glaze’s nail polish, which is aptly titled For Audrey.
+Taking it’s cue from the iconic Tiffany blue box, this is one nail polish that’s both whimsical and elegant in equal measures – just like Audrey Hepburn’s Holly Golightly.

 Seriously, out of all the contenders that I have seen till now — including Chanel’s Nouvelle Vague and Essie’s Mint Candy Apple — this one channels the Tiffany vibe most perfectly!